MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 ## Viewer

 - Explore insights and segments within the **Home** and **Segments** pages.
 - Search and filter customer profiles using the **Customers** page.
-(Note: Data fields should first be indexed as searchable by your administrator.)
+Fields must be searchable.
 - View and explore the **Enrichment** page.
 - Explore and export entities using the **Entities** page.
 - View the status of system processes  using the **System** page.
-- Export segments from the **Segments** page to either a .csv file or to a Dynamics 365 Sales destination.
-(Note: Dynamics 365 Sales destinations should first be defined by your administrator.)
+- Export segments from the **Segments** page to either a .CSV file or to a Dynamics 365 Sales destination.
 - Install and use the **Power BI Customer Insights** dashboard to seek insights on your customers.

 ## Contributor